tfpauly/draft-ohai-chunked-ohttp/draft-ohai-chunked-ohttp.md

 highlights the risks involved in the use of this chunked encoding to adapt an existing HTTP-based interaction to use Oblivious HTTP as such an adaptation might not achieve expected privacy outcomes.
+In order to prevent the Oblivious Gateway Resource from observing the round trip time to the client, client implementations can choose to not base the sending of request chunks based on received response chunks.
+These interactions can still benefit from chunked processing, without incurring additional observability risks.
 # IANA Considerations

 This document updates the "Media Types" registry at